Interrater reliability¶

 labels, including the empty set.

-There are “raters,” each of whom labels each of the
+“raters,” each of whom labels each of the

 items with zero